Crawl Space Encapsulation for Charlotte, Mint Hill and Indian Trail

 Adding a crawl space vapor barrier and dehumidifier is widely accepted as the best way to improve indoor air quality and make energy improvements inside your home.

 Encapsulating is a popular way to control moisture in the crawl space by completely enclosing the crawl space area with

-Crawl Space Vapor Barrier Use In Charlotte, Mint Hill and Concord NC
+Crawl Space Vapor Barrier Use In Charlotte, Mint Hill and Indian Trail NC

 Crawlspace Vapor Barrier – Let’s assume you’ve identified the source of crawl space water and taken care of that problem, now lets tackle controlling the moisture in the crawl space area.

 The ground in your crawl space contains water, organic materials, soil gases and living organisms like bacteria, mold, and insects.

 In the encapsulation process, to contain the water vapor coming from the ground, we cover the entire crawlspace floor with a plastic liner, usually a reinforced polyethylene plastic sheet, of varying thicknesses, similar to a swimming pool liner.
 These vapor barrier thicknesses range from 6 mil to 20 mil, with 6 mil being the bare minimum and 20 mil being the most heavy duty and puncture-resistant.
 Poly stocked at the local hardware store is often thinner, non-reinforced, and could be made out of recycled or “regrind” poly.
 Regrind poly may contain impurities such as dirt or moisture.
 While thinner plastic or regrind may be OK for short-term use, only reinforced virgin poly should be used for long-term applications like crawlspace vapor barriers.
 Properly installed virgin reinforced poly should last 20 years or more in a crawlspace.